All pieces are handmade in our Parisian studio.

 we take care to recycle

-earth falls in the workshop.
+clay scraps in the workshop.

 Carried out before firing, this process requires soaking the raw earth in water for several days, then kneading it to remove air bubbles.